 One of the best ways to improve your skin (and hair) is by taking cold showers.
 Plus it’s free!

-According to certified Dermatologist Jessica Krant, ice cold water can help our skin by preventing it from losing too many natural oils.
+According to certified Dermatologist Jessica Krant, ice-cold water can help our skin by preventing it from losing too many natural oils.
 And your hair gets the same benefit.

-Along with that, one of the benefits of cold showers is how they will help your hair appear shiny, strong & healthy by keeping the follicles flat and increasing their grip to the scalp.
+Along with that, one of the benefits of cold showers is how they will help your hair appear shiny, strong & healthy by keeping the follicles flat and increasing their grip on the scalp.
 This is great news for any of you guys who are scared of losing your hair!

 6) Stimulate Weight Loss

-Another way cold showers will make you look better, is by promoting fat loss.
+Another way cold showers will make you look better is by promoting fat loss.

 Most people don’t know this, but there are two types of fat in your body.
 Brown fat & white fat.
 White fat is bad.
 It’s the body fat that we all hate so much.
 Brown fat is good.
-It’s function is to generate heat and keep your body warm.
+Its function is to generate heat and keep your body warm.

 When you take a cold shower, brown fat is activated, resulting in an increase in energy and calories burned to keep your body warm.
 So much so that according to this study, cold temperatures can increase brown fat by 15X the normal amount, which can result in 9 pounds of weight loss per year.

 Tim Ferris is also noted in his book, The Four Hour Body, that taking ice baths was an amazing way to promote weight loss.
 The next level for any cold shower veterans.